HannimalCrackers/DHUM_73000/007_workinprogress.md

     * Realized late that just changing field format worked fine, but now I know how to split if I ever need to

 * Current challenge: how to split caption string to get hashtags isolated
+    * Ok, got all hashtags split off and the hash character readded but it probably took too many CALCs and it's adding hashtag characters to the empty fields as well.
+Not best use of time to keep going at this.
+Tabling and moving on.

+*